ghartsel/GX-Kernel/content/api.md

 Queue discipline is first-in-first-out.

-The calling task is guaranteed exclusive access to the queue and is not suspended.
+The calling task is guaranteed exclusive access to the queue and isn't suspended.

 There is no limit on the number of items that may be queued, other than